yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 ### Order Object on the IdO-CA side

-The Order from the IdO to the ACME CA SHOULD strip the "cname" attribute from the twin Order from the NDC ({{sec-profile-ndc-to-ido}}), and MUST contain the necessary STAR extensions.
-In addition, in order to allow the NDC to download the certificate using the unauthenticated GET, it MUST contain the recurrent-certificate-get attribute and set its value to true.
+When sending the Order to the ACME CA, the IdO SHOULD strip the "cname" attribute sent by the NDC ({{sec-profile-ndc-to-ido}}).
+The IdO MUST and add the necessary STAR extensions to the Order.
+In addition, to allow the NDC downloading the certificate using unauthenticated GET, the IdO MUST add the recurrent-certificate-get attribute and set it to true.

 ### Capability Discovery